Updated May 4, 2023

-So, here I want to share with you my hard-earned experiences and the insight I gained from creating and building my small business, which was started in 1984, and is still going strong today.
+Although mistakes made can be our most excellent teachers, they can be time-consuming and costly.
+What are some of the common mistakes entrepreneurs make when starting?
+I want to share the experiences and insights I gained from creating and building my small business, which began in 1984 and is still strong today.

 Mistake # 1.
 Making Absurd Forecasts

-Is it realistic that you can bring in 60 customers in the first 6 months?
-Or is 6 more likely?
-Can you realistically sell 3,000 books of your self-published book in the first year?
-Or is 300 more likely?
-Maybe 600 in the second year and 900 in your book’s third year is more realistic?
-How are other books like yours selling on Amazon?
+You need to research and develop realistic forecasts about how your services or products will sell.
+Can you bring in 60 customers in the first six months?
+Or is six more likely?
+Can you realistically sell 3,000 of your self-published books in the first year?
+Or is 250 more likely?
+Maybe 300 in the second year and 350 in your book’s third year are more realistic?

 That one client or one product might be enough to get your new business off the ground.
-But having only one certainly won’t be enough to keep your business growing.
+But having only one certainly is not enough to keep your business growing.

 Mistake # 3.
-Not Having A Unique Selling Point
+Not Having a Unique Selling Point

 Mistake # 4.
 Not Doing Enough Marketing

 Mistake # 5.
-Lacking Proper Start-Up Capital
+Lacking Proper Start-up Capital

 Mistake # 6.
-Avoiding And Fearing Risk Too Much
+Avoiding and Fearing Risk Too Much

 Mistake # 7.
-Being A Control Freak
+Being a Control Freak

 Mistake # 8.
 Not Anticipating Your Customers’ Needs

 Mistake # 9.
-Believing The Flexible Hours Myth
+Believing the Flexible Hours Myth

 Mistake # 10.
 Ignoring Your Customers

 The minute your customers feel ignored or neglected by you, they will be more open to talking to other businesses.
 They will feel less affinity for you and your company.
-Therefore, you must find as many ways as possible to create an emotional connection between your company and your clients.
+Therefore, you must find many ways to connect your company emotionally with your clients.

-Questions For Us To Think About And Discuss
+Questions to Think About